Coastal Carbon Opportunities: demonstrating additionality and potential for future offsets in South Australia

 Professor Bronwyn Gillanders, University of Adelaide

 University of Adelaide, CSIRO, SA Water, Department for Environment and Water (DEW)

-This project focuses on demonstrating additionality and potential for future offsets from coastal ecosystems (in seagrass, mangrove and saltmarsh environments).
-Baseline carbon stocks and carbon storage dynamics will be estimated at case study sites within South Australian coastal carbon ecosystems - baseline information is essential for determining net gains in carbon storage.
+This project focused on demonstrating additionality and potential for future offsets from coastal ecosystems (in seagrass, mangrove and saltmarsh environments).
+Baseline carbon stocks and carbon storage dynamics were estimated at case study sites within South Australian coastal carbon ecosystems - baseline information is essential for determining net gains in carbon storage.
 The data collected from South Australian systems will contribute to providing appropriate default values for use in calculating offsets, rather than using national or international values that could lead to lower carbon credits.